sgtcortez/Termsequel/README.md

 - ## What is

     Termsequel, is an ideia that I have been thought a time ago(since, 2018 I guess), but, I had no ideia in how to implement it.

-- ## Dependencies

-    To execute the binary, you will need just one dependency!
-A implementation of the [C++ standard library](https://en.wikipedia.org/wiki/C%2B%2B_Standard_Library).
-    **Note:** The implementation might be installed by default in your operating system.
-If you are on an embedded system, you may install it by yourself.

-    If you want to compile, then, you will need a C++ compiler.
-I suggest [**clang**](https://clang.llvm.org/)!

-- ## Goals

-    What are my goals and **Termsequel** goals?

-    + ### Personal

-        For me, I always wanted to learn C++ and Compilers.
-Well, at least the concepts of both.
-        And, I always wanted to have some project that really helps me on my daily routines, and **Termsequel** helps me.
-Because, it really helps me, I decided to make it open source, and try to help someone else(This is the objective of an Open Source Project, right? :grimacing: ).

-        I have never learned the [find](https://www.man7.org/linux/man-pages/man1/find.1.html) command very well, and I believe that it has a lot of information and does a lot of things(but is very useful).

-        I am not building **Termsequel** to be a replacement of **find**, not this, but, an alternative tool that is more user friendly for easy and basic tasks, like, search for a *.exe* file in a directory.

-    + ### Project

-        **Termsequel** aims to help programmers, system administrators, hackers and even, non technical people who likes to learn new things.
-        **Termsequel** aims to be the most easy(this is why, SQL is chosen) to people.
-Plataform independent(work in progress), no external dependencies(yes, I could use the [Boost](https://www.boost.org/)) because, first of all, I want to learn, and, there is no need for an external library.
-This project is simple(yet).

-- ## Installation

-    You will need [CMake](https://cmake.org/) and, one C++ compiler(clang, gcc, MSVC ...) to build the project!
-    Just, create a directory called `build` and, then execute:
-    ```shell
-    $ cd build
-    $ cmake ../
-    $ cmake --build .
-    ```
-    Since, this project is easy for CMake, it can detect the operating system and the available compiler.

-    **Obs:** If you are in linux, and, do not have CMake, but, you have make installed, then, you can simple run `make` at the project root:
-    ```shell
-    $ make
-    ```

 # Users
 Some advices to run **Termsequel**.